THURSDAY'S SCRIPT TIP:

 Shane Black and a bunch of other action writers at the Las Vegas Screenwriting

-Conference a couple of years ago, everyone on the panel said they learned how to
+Conference a few years ago, everyone on the panel said they learned how to

 write action from reading Walter Hill scripts - man that guy can write an exciting action